 And certainly, society's need for the nuclear family – headed by a mother and a father – hasn't changed.
 On the contrary, society is suffering the ill effects of other pressures that are undermining that institution.
 With the advent of no-fault divorce, the upsurge in cohabitation outside of marriage, and the rise of single parent families, we have a veritable epidemic of teen pregnancies, teen suicides, childhood poverty, and academic failure.
 In the wake of these social pathologies – all arising from the weakening of the institution of marriage – Mr. Obama should be looking for ways to bolster the two parent heterosexual model, not abandoning it.

 By declaring that Section 3 of DOMA is indefensible in court, the President has taken the first step toward completely dismantling any and all legal defenses of traditional marriage at both the state and the federal levels – religious and social connotations be damned.
-The gay community recognizes this and is celebrating his decision as a landmark victory for the gay marriage agenda in America.
+The gay community recognizes this and is

 The only thing that has changed with respect to the evolution of the President's new found position is his political calculus.
 Plainly and simply, the President believes that public sentiment is shifting increasingly in favor of same sex marriage, and he feels comfortable in moderating his stance.
 If the President is right and that shift is occurring, it will only be a matter of time before Mr. Obama drops the charade altogether and explicitly endorses the religious and social appropriateness of same-sex marriage.